Theban alphabet: Uses and correlations

 From The Magus (1801) by Francis Barrett.
 Follows Agrippa's chart above.

 A 19th-century gravestone in Llanfyllin, Wales, inscribed in the Theban alphabet (Agrippa/Barrett version) and Cistercian numerals.

 It is also known as the Honorian alphabet or the Runes of Honorius after the legendary magus (though Theban is dissimilar to the Germanic runic alphabet), or the witches' alphabet due to its use in modern Wicca and other forms of witchcraft as one of many substitution ciphers to hide magical writings such as the contents of a Book of Shadows from prying eyes.
 The Theban alphabet has not been found in any publications prior to that of Trithemius, and bears little visual resemblance to most other alphabets.

 There is one-to-one correspondence between Theban and the letters in the old Latin alphabet.
 The modern characters J and U are not represented.
 They are often transliterated using the Theban characters for I and V, respectively.
 In the original chart by Trithemius, the letter W comes after Z, as it was a recent addition to the Latin alphabet, and did not yet have a standard position.
 This caused it to be misinterpreted as an ampersand or end-of-sentence mark by later translators and copyists, such as Francis Barrett.
 Some users of those later charts transliterate W using the Theban characters for VV, parallel to how the English letter developed.
 Some Theban letter shapes have changed from book to book over time.
-Theban letters only exist in a single case.
+The Theban letters are unicameral.

 Eric S. Raymond, an American software developer and author, has created a draft proposal for adding the Theban alphabet to the Universal Coded Character Set/Unicode.